Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Galerkin method with delay-coordinate maps for systems with pure point spectra

 where $ \hat \sigma_{s,\epsilon} $ are estimates of the sampling density $ \sigma_s = d\mu/\dvol_{g_s} $, accurate at $ O( \epsilon ) $.
 Note that as $ s \to \infty $, $ \sigma_s $ tends to a constant $ \bar \sigma = 1 / \Gamma $ in accordance with Theorem~\ref{thmGBar}(iii), but at finite $ s $ it will exhibit fluctuations, and the variable-bandwidth kernel ensures that the numerical eigenfunctions are orthogonal with respect to the invariant measure despite fluctuations in the sampling density.
 In particular, at finite $ s $, diffusion maps approximates the Laplace-Beltrami operator $ \upDelta_{h_s} $ associated with the conformally transformed metric $ h_s = g_s \sigma_s^{2/m} $, which has analogous invariance properties and stable behavior as the metric $ h $ introduced in Section~\ref{secGalerkinPrelim}.

 The procedure for tuning the kernel bandwidth and computing $ \hat\sigma_{s,\epsilon} $ and the Laplace-Beltrami eigenfunctions follows Algorithm~\ref{algBasis} with the kernel in~\eqref{eqKVB} replaced by~\eqref{eqKVBE}.
 The computational cost of pairwise-kernel evaluations associated with delay-coordinate maps scales linearly with $ s $.
 In applications, we sometimes found that the automatic tuning procedure somewhat underestimates appropriate values for $ \epsilon $ at large $ s $, and a modest bandwidth inflation was necessary to produce stable solutions to the diffusion maps eigenvalue problem.
 However, the results of the Galerkin method in Algorithm~\ref{algGenerators} were not too sensitive after $ \epsilon $ exceeded a threshold.
 We have checked that the numerical results presented in this Section and in Section~\ref{secNoise} are robust for different values of bandwidth inflation in the range $ 4 \times $ to $ 10 \times $.
-In practice, there are obvious limitations on how large $ s $ can be since delay embedding reduces the $ N $ samples originally available for analysis to $ N - s $ (the first $ s $ samples are ``used up'' to create $ \tilde X_1 $), and $ N - s $ must be significantly larger than $ N $ to avoid the risk of spurious correlations in the data.
+In practice, there are obvious limitations on how large $ s $ can be since delay embedding reduces the $ N $ samples originally available for analysis to $ N - s $ (the first $ s $ samples are ``used up'' to create $ \tilde X_1 $), and $ N - s $ must be large to ensure convergence.